cloudFPGA/cFSP/README.md

 ![cfsp-cluster-post-many](doc/img/6b.png)

-### Update the FPGA nodes of a cluster
+### Update the nodes of a cluster

+You can update:
-You can updated the images of some or all of the FPGA nodes of a cluster.
+* the images of some or all of the FPGA nodes of a cluster.
+* the IPs of some or all CPU nodes of a cluster

 For example to update only the image of the `node_id=0`, of the previously created cluster with id `257`, to the `image_id=3f0427af-d37a-453d-b8c4-a813c4573d12`, you may use:

 ```bash